Omens (Lamb of God album): Background

 The band's previous album, the self-titled Lamb of God, was released in 2020 shortly after the outbreak of the COVID-19 pandemic.
 The band was unable to tour behind that album, thus disrupting their usual cycle of recording and releasing albums, with each followed by a supporting tour, The band was unaccustomed to the downtime in 2020–2021, so they decided to create a new album with Omens being written and developed more quickly than their previous albums.
 The album's release was accompanied by a documentary film called The Making Of: Omens, which is available at the band's website.

 The album's lyrics are informed by the social upheavals experienced in the United States since 2020, including the debate over the history of the band's hometown of Richmond, Virginia in the song "Nevermore", plus awareness of international environmental issues informed by singer Randy Blythe's recent advocacy work with Indigenous communities in the United States and Ecuador.
+Blythe later stated in a press release "It's a very pissed-off record, It is extremely pissed off."

 Most of the album was recorded live in the same room, as a departure from the online sharing of tracks that many bands had to adopt during the pandemic.
+Guitarist Mark Morton commented on the album stating "The inner workings of the band have never been better, You can hear it in Omens.
+You can see it in our performances, and if you're around us for five minutes, you can feel it."

+Release and promotion

+The albums first single "Nevermore" was released on released on June 10, 2022, and was accompanied alongside and official music video.
+The albums title track was released as the second single on July 28, and included features from members of American Nightmare, H2O, Body Count, and Youth Code.
+The third and final single "Grayscale" was released on September 8, alongside a lyric video.